2018 Men's Hockey World Cup

 The 2018 Men's Hockey World Cup was the 14th edition of the Hockey World Cup, the quadrennial world championship for men's national field hockey teams organized by the FIH.
-It was held from 28 November to 16 December 2018, at the Kalinga Stadium in Bhubaneswar, India.
+It was held from 28 November to 16 December 2018, at the Kalinga Hockey Stadium in Bhubaneswar, Odisha, India.
 The inauguration ceremony which was held on 27 November 2018, witnessed the biggest ever drone flying show in India.

 Belgium won the tournament for the first time after defeating the Netherlands 3–2 in the final on a penalty shoot-out after a 0–0 draw.
 Defending champions Australia won the third place match by defeating England 8–1 in the third place playoff of the Odisha men's hockey world cup 2018.

 Bidding

 In March 2013, one month after the FIH published the event assignment process document for the 2014–2018 cycle, Australia, Belgium, India, Malaysia and New Zealand were shortlisted as candidates for hosting the event and were asked to submit bidding documentation, a requirement that Belgium did not meet.
 In addition, one month before the host election, Australia withdrew their application due to technical and financial reasons.
 India was announced as host on 7 November 2013, during a special ceremony in Lausanne, Switzerland.